 • Cook on low.
 The longer, slower cook time creates an irresistible tender texture.

 • Check the temp.
-I like to use a meat thermometer to verify that the internal temp of the pork is at least 145ºF before serving.
+We like to use a meat thermometer to verify that the internal temp of the pork is at least 145ºF before serving.
 With ribs, they will be way past that to get the tender bite you’re looking for.

 • Spice it up.
-A bit of pepper heat goes a long way during the cooking time but if you want a bit more spice, add hot sauce to the braising liquid.
+A bit of pepper heat goes a long way during the cooking time, but if you want a bit more spice, add hot sauce to the braising liquid.

 • Dont want ribs in a slow cooker?
 Try these slow cook ribs in the oven.